aseprite/aseprite/INSTALL.md

     call "C:\Program Files\Microsoft Visual Studio\2022\Community\Common7\Tools\VsDevCmd.bat" -arch=x64

-The command above is required to while using the 64-bit version of skia.
+The command above is required while using the 64-bit version of skia.
 When compiling with the 32-bit version, it is possible to open a [developer command prompt](https://docs.microsoft.com/en-us/dotnet/framework/tools/developer-command-prompt-for-vs) instead.

 And then